csie-zhou/Multithreading-Learning-on-Linux/Chapter 11/README.md

-# RT-Scheduler — Real-Time Task Scheduler on Linux
+# Chapter 11.
+RT-Scheduler — Real-Time Task Scheduler on Linux

 A preemptive, fixed-priority real-time task scheduler implemented in C using POSIX threads and `CLOCK_MONOTONIC`.
 Demonstrates core RTOS concepts — periodic task scheduling, deadline monitoring, and the Priority Inheritance Protocol (PIP) — entirely in software on Linux/macOS (via Docker).